containeroo/cleanup-gitlab-runner/README.md

 ## Introduction

-cleanup-gitlab-runner deletes all Gitlab runners with the state `offline`. cleanup-gitlab-runner is built to run in a CI environment (e.g. GitLab CI) or as a Kubernetes cronjob.
+cleanup-gitlab-runner deletes all Gitlab runners with the state `offline`. cleanup-gitlab-runner is built to run in a CI environment (e.g. GitLab CI) or as a Kubernetes CronJob.

 ## Requirements